-To speed up the internet using cmd, we have come up with some Windows tweaks.
-Some of these tweaks and tricks include playing with DNS cache, pinging to the default gateway, and using ‘netsh int tcp’ command along with different attributes to increase the internet speed.
+To speed up the internet using cmd, we’d have to use some of its built-in tricks.
+Some of these tweaks and tricks include dealing with DNS cache, pinging to the default gateway, and using ‘netsh int tcp’ command alongside certain parameters to increase the internet speed.

-We often encounter problems with the slow internet connection and we really do not know what to do next.
-In most of the cases, at most we do is restart our device or the router and then wait for the increased internet speed.
+There are times when we are stuck with a slow internet connection and don’t really know what to do next.
+In most of these cases, the most we do is restart our device or the router and then check for an improved internet speed.

-If that does not work, we complain to our service provider and even if the slow internet speed problem persists, we, eventually, change our internet provider for a better speedy connection.
-So, here are some of the tips and tricks on speeding up the internet using cmd.
+If that does not work, we usually reach out to our ISP.
+And, if the slow internet speed still persists after that, people end up changing their ISP.
+So, to help you possibly avoid all that fuss, here are some tips and tricks for speeding up your internet using cmd.

 How to speed up internet using cmd?

 Many of us don’t realize that there are several built-in useful windows commands and tools that can resolve the most common issues, such as slow internet.
 To execute with these cmd tricks, you don’t necessarily have to be a pro but just do what’s mentioned in the steps.

 1. Check internet speed using cmd pings to default gateway